 When is yard waste collection and what is accepted?

-- Leaves are collected for xx weeks in the Fall, usually in November.
+- Leaves are collected for a limited number of weeks in the Fall, usually in November.
 The timing is somewhat dependent on the weather and changes each year.
 Once the exact dates are decided, they will be posted to the DPW General Office page.
 You may also visit the NA Web Trash and Recycling Calendar located at the bottom of the Trash and Recycle page for updated information.

 - Our Spring collection for sticks and small branches that have come down over the winter or for spring yard clean up BROWN BIODEGRADABLE YARD BAGS are collected in the SPRING and again the timing is dependent on the weather.
 The sticks and branches MUST FIT IN THE YARD BAGS.
-But you should also look to the web site for a PERMIT FREE Dumping times or special additional days out at the Sharpners Pond Road - Cyr Recycle Facility.
+But you should also look to the website for PERMIT FREE Dumping times or special additional days at Sharpners Pond Road - Cyr Recycle Facility.

 - For more information about our yard waste drop-off center, please visit the DPW General Office page.